stuyvesant-cs/dwlessons/fcs/23_encoding.md

 ### Measuring Digital Data

-We use bits and bytes most often to measure two kinds fo things:
+We use bits and bytes most often to measure two kinds of things:

 --
 - Size